mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 The Integrating Factor Solution
 ===============================

-Each chracteristic may be discretized into *segments* across individual FSRs.
-This approximation allows :eq:`angular-flux-azimuthal-polar` to be localized to a segment of characteristic :math:`k` across FSR :math:`i` from its entry point at :math:`s'` to exit point at :math:`s''`.
+Each chracteristic may be discretized into *segments* across individual SRs.
+This approximation allows :eq:`angular-flux-azimuthal-polar` to be localized to a segment of characteristic :math:`k` across SR :math:`i` from its entry point at :math:`s'` to exit point at :math:`s''`.
 By defining the integrating factor in terms of the optical length :math:`\tau_{k,i,g} = \Sigma^T_{i,g}(s''-s')` one may analytically evaluate the integrals in :eq:`angular-flux-azimuthal-polar` and express the outgoing flux along the characteristic as follows:

 .. math::
    :label: angular-flux-fsr